alex-heritier/GO-AI/README.md

 # GO-AI
-A highly sophisticated AI for Go.
+A very highly sophisticated AI for Go.